 Throughout our history, the importance of Vineyard House to the island’s health and welfare has been demonstrated by the strong support we have received from all segments of the community.
 In December of 2014, a successful capital campaign made possible the construction of a new residential campus to replace the original houses we had outgrown.
 The new Vineyard House is designed for group living, including private and semi-private bedrooms, fully equipped kitchens, laundry facilities and common areas.
-A separate administrative building includes a community conference room that will be available for 12-step meetings and other recovery programs.
+A separate administrative building includes a community conference room that is available for 12-step meetings and other recovery programs.

 ABOUT VINEYARD HOUSE

-The objective of this corporation is to provide a temporary home or homes for alcohol and/or drug dependent persons primarily from the Martha's Vineyard community who need a sober, stable and mutually supportive transitional environment in which to find health and independence.
+The objective of this corporation is to provide a temporary home or homes for alcohol and/or drug dependent persons primarily from the Martha's Vineyard community who need a safe, stable and mutually supportive transitional environment in which to find health and independence.